TechieSamosa/Java-DSA/README.md

-# DSA C++ Practice Repository
+# DSA Java Practice Repository

-This repository contains my daily practice code for Data Structures and Algorithms in C++.
+This repository contains my daily practice code for Data Structures and Algorithms in Java.

 ## Folders